-This collection, located on the Main Floor of the Library, is designed to support the academic curriculum in the areas of teacher education, art, history, literature, anthropology, psychology, and other areas of study.
+The Ann Swanson Jackson Children's Collection, located on the Main Floor of the Library, is designed to support the academic curriculum in the areas of teacher education, art, history, literature, anthropology, psychology, and other areas of study.
 It currently focuses on classic children’s literature from three distinct time periods, pre-1900, 1900-1960 and, 1960- present.
 The collection may also be used for enjoyment by the children in the Sewanee community.

 The books are arranged in several categories:

 Juvenile: Fiction, Non-Fiction, and Graphic Novels

 Within each category the call number is based on the first three letters of the author’s name.
 Example: